umangbadhwar/Hacktoberfest2022-3/README.md

 <br />

 ## Enter your profile
-> Use following code to create new profile
+> Use following code to create new profile while adding your main contribution
 ```html
 <div class="col-md-6 col-lg-3 ">
     <div class="img-block mb-5">